Anteru/liara/docs/source/changelog/index.rst

 2.5.0 (unreleased)
 ------------------

 * Add support for "shortcodes", that is, function calls embedded in the document source.
-See
+See :doc:`../content/shortcodes` for more details.
 * Add a new configuration option to load plugins from a directory.
 See :doc:`../reference/plugins` for more details.

 2.4.1